 Nightmare Fuel: Dino Crisis

-Lots, which is to be expected seeing as it's pretty much Resident Evil
+Lots, which is to be expected seeing as it's pretty much Resident Evil with dinosaurs.

 - Perhaps the scariest part is in the second game, which sees you putting on a diver's suit and making your way through a claustrophobic flooded base that's filled to the brim with Mosasaurs, which are basically crocodiles with fins, and the divesuit clad corpses of a couple of unlucky workers.
 The music really doesn't help.